Pothos is a vigorously growing plant that is easy to keep as a houseplant. Even so, it may react negatively to inhospitable conditions by drooping.

 8. Your plant is in shock.
 Plants recently moved or repotted may droop for a few days due to transplant shock.
 Provide TLC, and your plant will pull through.

 9. Your plant is cold.
 Pothos need consistently warm temperatures (70°-90° degrees Fahrenheit).
-A plant exposed to temperatures below 50° degrees Fahrenheit for several hours or below 32° degrees Fahrenheit for a brief period will experience damage and droop.
+A plant exposed to cold drafts or temperatures below 50° degrees Fahrenheit for several hours or below 32° degrees Fahrenheit for a brief period will experience damage and droop.

 Cut away the damaged leaves and move the plant to a consistently warm setting.

 10. Sap-sucking insects make leaves droop.
-Weakened plants can quickly become infested by houseplant pests that suck the life out of them.
-Take good care of your pothos, as described above, to avoid having pests invade.
+Weakened plants can quickly become infested by houseplant pests that suck their life out.
+As described above, take good care of your pothos to avoid having pests invade.

 Mist the plant with a neem oil solution to repel pests and give the leaves a bit of shine.